 “The sensation of effort is not a measure of the work done but an indicator of the degree and quality of organization producing the effort.” —Moshe Feldenkrais, Mind and Body

 I could go on and on about the interweaving of tissue and movement.
 But instead, I am going have you take a quick look at the image below.
 It isn’t everything, but it is a good place to begin to see some of the parts that can be directly impacted by the jaw.

 But what does the jaw have to do with emotions?

-Your avenue of expression includes your jaw, tongue, throat, and the surrounding muscles and bones that support you in making faces, sound to communicate your thoughts and emotions.
-Freedom of physical movement in jaw is your avenue of expression.
+Your avenue of expression includes your jaw, tongue, throat, and the surrounding muscles and bones that play an intimate role in making faces and creating the sound necessary to communicate your thoughts and emotions.
+Freedom of physical movement in the jaw is your avenue of expression.
 Immobility is silent.

 Just think about those moments when you are holding back saying something for one reason or another.
-I bet you pierce your lips, clench your jaw a bit (or a lot), and press your tongue against the floor or roof of your mouth.
-Heck this mighty grimace is even known as ‘biting your tongue’!
+I bet you purse your lips, clench your jaw a bit (or a lot), and press your tongue against the floor or roof of your mouth.
+Heck, this mighty grimace is even known as ‘biting your tongue’!

 Or what about those moments when you are laughing hysterically.
 What is your jaw doing then?
 I bet it is as open and free as you are in the moment.